Richard O'Sullivan: Adult acting career

-Later life

 O'Sullivan largely retired from public life in 1996.
 His last appearance on television was as a guest on a 1999 edition of This Is Your Life held in honour of his Doctor... co-star George Layton.
 O'Sullivan had himself been the subject of the show in 1974.
 In 2006, O'Sullivan recorded a commentary for the DVD release of Carry On Teacher.

+Personal life and death

+O'Sullivan married the model Diana Terry in 1971; they divorced later that year.
+During his run as Robin, O'Sullivan had relationships with two of his co-stars, Sally Thomsett from Man About the House, and Tessa Wyatt who played Vicky in Robin's Nest.
+She divorced Tony Blackburn during their seven-year relationship.
+They had one son together.
+O'Sullivan was married to Christine Smart from 1988 until their divorce in 1994.

+A fan of Chelsea F.C., O'Sullivan also played for a number of charity football teams until a broken leg forced retirement.

-He has lived in Brinsworth House, a retirement home for entertainers in Twickenham, since suffering a stroke in 2003.
+During the 1990s, O'Sullivan suffered from a period of ill health.
+Following a stroke in 2003, O'Sullivan lived in Brinsworth House, a Royal Variety Charity retirement home for entertainers in Twickenham.

+O'Sullivan died at Brinsworth House on 4 September 2026, aged 82.